You listen to the needs of your employees. We listen to you.

 Or visit our Insights page to learn more about voluntary dental plans.

-Learn about our values-based approach to caring for your business and your people.
+Learn about our values-based approach to caring for your business and your people when you speak with a Higginbotham dental insurance specialist.

 There’s a good chance your team will have questions about dental insurance.
 Here’s a primer to give you the information they need.

-If you’ve considered offering dental insurance to your employees, you likely heard about “group” and “voluntary” dental plans.
+If you’ve considered offering dental insurance to your employees, you likely heard about “group” dental plans and “voluntary” dental plans.

 In most cases, an employee group dental plan refers to dental insurance in which the employer pays most of the employee premium costs.

-Some group benefit plans are 100 percent employer-paid, but most rely on cost-sharing between employers and employees.
+Some group dental plans are 100 percent employer-paid, but most rely on cost-sharing between employers and employees.

 Outside of lower premium costs, a voluntary dental plan functions like a traditional dental health maintenance organization plan (DHMO) or preferred provider organization plan (DPPO).